samrogers15/duplicate-reconciliation-program/README.md

 ## Application Instructions
 This program is written in JavaScript and uses Node.js to create a command-line application that removes duplicate entries from an Array.
 Additionally, it also uses two NPM packages: Winston (to log the duplicate entries removed from the Array) and Mocha (a testing framework to ensure the functions are written and operating properly).
+The application has been written in three Javascript files:

+1. deduplicateLeads.js - This file contains the code for removing duplicate leads based on both Email and ID properties.
+2. outputRevisedLeads.js - This file contains the code for outputting a new JSON file containing the de-duplicated array.
+3. logDuplicates.js - This file contains the code for logging the duplicate leads (and their duplicate property) that were removed from the Array.

 To run this program: